joshuathayer/mit-6.885-spring2019-problem-sets/README.md

 The basic workflow for creating the Metaprob problem set is

-* First, you'll create a docker image, which contains metaprob, Jupyter, and other resources
+* First, you'll create a Docker image, which contains metaprob, Jupyter, and other resources
 * You start that image in a container, which will allow you to edit the problem set notebook
 * You can restart the container any time without losing work, if you reboot your machine or otherwise stop the running container
 * You may push changes in the notebook file back to github, so others can follow your work
+* Once the problem set is ready, we'll make a Docker image for students to use

 #### Build your Docker image